-8.4.2 Hazard to Adjacent Property -- Any industrial operation shall be carried on in such a manner and with such precautions against fire and explosion hazards as to produce no such hazard to a use on adjacent property.
+8.4.1 Hazard to Adjacent Property: Any industrial operation shall be carried on in such a manner and with such precautions against fire and explosion hazards as to produce no such hazard to a use on adjacent property.

-8.4.3 Odors--No objectionable odors shall be observable at the property line.
+8.4.2 Odors: No objectionable odors shall be observable at the property line.
 Detailed plans for the elimination of odors may be required before the issuance of any building permit.
 It is the intent of this paragraph that odors from any industrial use hereafter begun shall not be observable at the property line to a greater degree than those from plants for the manufacture or fabrication of books, clothing, jewelry, light metals, and other plants in which operations do not result in greater nuisances from the creation of odors.

-8.4.4 Gases--No noxious, toxic, or corrosive fumes or gases shall be emitted.
+8.4.3 Gases: No noxious, toxic, or corrosive fumes or gases shall be emitted.
 Detailed plans for the elimination of fumes or gases may be required before the issuance of any building permit.

-8.4.5 Dust and smoke--No observable dust or smoke created by any industrial operations shall be exhausted into the air.
+8.4.4 Dust and Smoke: No observable dust or smoke created by any industrial operation shall be exhausted into the air.
 Detailed plans for the elimination of dust or smoke may be required before the issuance of any building permit.

-8.4.6 Glare--Any operation producing heat or glare shall be shielded so that the operation is not visible beyond the property line.
+8.4.5 Glare: Any operation producing heat or glare shall be shielded so that the operation is not visible beyond the property line.

-8.4.7 Exterior lighting--Exterior lighting shall not shine directly on properties and streets beyond the property line.
+8.4.6 Exterior Lighting: Exterior lighting shall not shine directly on properties and streets beyond the property line.

-8.4.8 Noise--At any point on the property line any noise produced by an industrial operation shall not be in excess of the average street and traffic noise at that point.
+8.4.7 Noise: At any point on the property line any noise produced by an industrial operation shall not be in excess of the average street and traffic noise at that point.
 Industrial noise shall be muffled so as not to become objectionable due to intermittance, beat frequency, or shrillness.

-8.4.9 Waste Disposal--Approval of the Board of Health of all waste disposal plans shall be required before the issuance of any building permit.
+8.4.8 Waste Disposal: Approval of the Board of Health of all waste disposal plans shall be required before the issuance of any building permit.

-8.4.10 Vibration--No industrial operation shall cause inherent and recurrently generated vibration perceptible at the property line.
+8.4.9 Vibration: No industrial operation shall cause inherent and recurrently generated vibration perceptible at the property line.

-8.4.11 Radiation--No industrial operation shall cause dangerous radiation at the property line.
+8.4.10 Radiation: No industrial operation shall cause dangerous radiation at the property line.